 Since 1830, Randolph-Macon College has had one goal: to develop the mind and character of its undergraduates.

-We achieve this by offering a unique, broad-based curriculum combined with career and future-driven preparation programs designed to help you reach your potential.
-With nationally recognized programs and numerous opportunities for individualizing your education, Randolph-Macon provides the skills you need to succeed in your academic pursuits, your career, and your life.
+Since our inception in 1830, Randolph-Macon College has always had one core focus: develop the mind and character of our students.
+We achieve this by offering a broad-based curriculum featuring career and future-driven preparation at the forefront, with our Edge Career Center designed to help you reach your potential.
+With nationally recognized programs and numerous opportunities for individualizing your education, Randolph-Macon will provide you with the skills you need to succeed in your academic pursuits, at your career, and for the rest of your life.

-In the rapidly changing world and workplace of the 21st century, critical thinking, problem solving, and the ability to find, synthesize, and apply information are the essential tools for success.
+Our world is rapidly changing.
+Today’s work place—driven by the need for 21st-century skills—requires adaptive minds capable of critical thinking, problem solving, and the ability to find, synthesize, and apply information in complex settings.
+These are the essential tools for success.

 The Randolph-Macon Edge

-What gives students the advantage when competing for jobs or applying to graduate school?
-For success after college, Randolph-Macon’s Center for Personal and Career Development will give you the Edge.
-The Randolph-Macon Edge is a customized four-year pathway to postgraduate success that begins even before your first semester and connects you with a broad perspective of life after college through partnerships with faculty, alumni, parents, and the business community.
-Through career exploration, planning, and anchoring academic excellence with career preparation, students will take with them the exceptional skills and confidence gained at Randolph-Macon, no matter what the future holds.
+What gives students the advantage when competing for jobs or applying to graduate schools?
+For success after college, Randolph-Macon’s Edge Career Center helps you discover and sharpen your edge.
+The Randolph-Macon Edge Career Center is a customized, four-year pathway to post-graduate success that begins before your first semester and connects you with life after college through partnerships with faculty, alumni, parents, and the business community.
+Through career exploration, planning, and the anchoring of academic excellence with career preparation, students will take with them the exceptional skills and confidence gained at Randolph-Macon, no matter what the future holds.

 Our graduates have excelled in virtually every career field, from business to science, law to medicine, education to journalism, and beyond.

 Randolph-Macon is ideally located in Ashland, Virginia—affectionately known as the “Center of the Universe.”
-Our proximity to Richmond offers a vast array of internship sites, including several Fortune 500 companies.
-Many students also arrange internships in Washington, D.C., or New York City, while others have traveled and worked abroad.
-Tapping into our active global alumni network only increases opportunities.
+Nearby Richmond offers a vast array of internship sites, including several Fortune 500 companies.
+Many students also arrange internships in New York City or Washington, DC, while others have traveled and worked abroad.
+Tapping into our active global alumni network only increases these opportunities.

-Our location also opens up an array of entertainment experiences.
-Concert venues, sports teams, the Virginia Museum of Fine Arts, and the Richmond Canal Walk are all a short drive away.
+Our location opens up an array of entertainment experiences.
+Concert venues, sports teams, the Virginia Museum of Fine Arts, and the Richmond Canal Walk are just a few of the exciting recreational options just a short drive away.

 Randolph-Macon offers more than 100 clubs and organizations, including 17 intercollegiate varsity sports, 12 national Greek letter organizations, and a well-developed intramural program.

-Since 1920, Randolph-Macon grad-uates have earned more Ph.Ds. than graduates of any other private liberal arts college in Virginia.
-We have cooperative agreements in many fields with other institutions and many pre-professional programs.
+Since 1920 Randolph-Macon graduates have earned more PhDs than graduates of any other private liberal arts college in Virginia.
+We have cooperative agreements in many fields with other institutions and multiple pre-professional programs.